ajoh504/referenceguides/python/1_python_intro_misc.md

-# 1. Python Intro and Miscellaneous
+# 1. Python intro / misc

 Code samples were tested using Python 3.10